-Students must file the 2021 - 2022 FAFSA (online method preferred) so it is received by Utica College.
-This can be completed at http://fafsa.gov.
+Students must file the 2021 - 2022 FAFSA (online method preferred) so it is received by Utica University.
+This can be completed at https://studentaid.gov

 Accepting the Award

 - Students will be sent an award letter.
 Students must actively accept or decline offered awards through Bannerweb. - 1.
 The students must provide documentation of all income by the deadline, if requested.
 Documentation includes, but is not limited to, federal tax transcripts, W2s, 1099 forms, and all untaxed income sources